Pyrdacor/Ambermoon/FileSpecs/Maps.md

 0x04 | uword | Graphic index
 0x06 | udword | Tile flags (will override the map tile flags if the character is on the tile, 3D only).
 Upper 4 bits are the combat background index for monsters.

+If the index is 0, the map character slot is not used.
+Map objects don't have a meaningful index in general.
+In this case the index should be set to 1.
+For monsters the index is always the monster group index.
+For party members it is always the party member index.
+For NPCs it is the NPC index if the flag "Text popup" is not set.
+Otherwise it is the index of the map text.

 The graphic index is:
 - an object index inside the labdata for 3D maps
 - a tile index inside the tileset for 2D maps if flag "Use tileset" is set
-- an NPC graphic index for 2D maps if flag "Use tileset" is not set and it's an NPC
+- an NPC graphic index for 2D maps if flag "Use tileset" is not set and it's an NPC or party member

 #### Type and flags